build-js-app/build-app/README.md

 ### Install

 *install* command installs dependencies for both client and server project parts.
-It is using 'yarn' if available otherwise 'npm'.
+It can use one of following package managers under the hood: npm, yarn, pnpm.
+If pnpm is installed globally it is used, then yarn used if available, then npm.

 The same can be done manually with